axoaxonic/capstoneProject/README.md

 -------------------

+Note: data folder only hosted locally, as the data generated from this project from trying different methods ended up being about 36GB.
+If

 ```
-├──
 ├── workingCode                 <- Jupyter Notebooks and .py files of all the work for this project, including dead-ends as well as standalone files for data prep, signal processing, and modeling
 ├── images                      <- Images used anywhere in the project (slides, notebooks, etc)
-├── .gitignore                  <- Rules to ignore by Github.
+├── .gitignore                  <- Rules to ignore by Github
-├── README.md                   <- This file.
-└── index.ipynb			<- Jupyter Notebook containing exploration and analysis of our data.
+├── index.ipynb			<- Jupyter Notebook containing exploration and analysis of our data
+├── requirements.txt 		<- Library packages for pip to install
+└── README.md                   <- This file

 ```